covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 Motivation
 ----------

-One of the main design goals of SID was to achieve an interpretable model of contacts between individuals that can be informed by economic theory and calibrated with data.
+One of the main design goals of SID is to achieve an interpretable model of contacts between individuals that can be informed by economic theory and calibrated with data.
 The contact models should allow for heterogeneity in contact rates based on age, regions and other observable characteristics.
 Moreover, different types of contacts (e.g. distant and close contacts) should be possible.

 ``contact_models`` are specified as a dictionary of dictionaries.
-The keys in the outer dictionary are the name of the contact model which is also used to map policies to contact models.
+The keys in the outer dictionary are the name of the contact model.
+This key is also used to map policies to contact models.
 An example of a name could be "work_close" for a contact model that describes the number of close contacts at work.
 The values are dictionaries that describe one contact model.